Undistraction/warp-grid/README.md

 // Get a point on the patch at the provided horizontal and vertical ratios (0–1) const point = coonsPatch.getPoint(0.5, 0.75)

-// Get an object wity `xAxis` and `yAxis` keys.
+// Get an object with `u` and `v` keys.
 Each key contains an Array containing data representing all the sub-curves that make up each curve along that axis. const curves = coonsPatch.getLines()

 // Get an array of points representing every grid intersection